Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Wireshark_doo_dooo_do_doo.md

 On easier challenges it can sometimes be worth searching for the flag in plaintext by entering a display filter of `tcp.payload contains "picoCTF"`.
 However, in this case it doesn't work.
 No packets matches.

-Lets get an overview of the traffic by selecting `Protocol Hierarchy` from the `Statistics` menu.
+Let's get an overview of the traffic by selecting `Protocol Hierarchy` from the `Statistics` menu.
 The traffic consists almost exclusively of HTTP-traffic.

 Set a display filter of `http`.
 Then right-click on the first displayed packet (packet #2) and select `Follow ->` and `TCP Stream`.